This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Diamond cuts in jewelery from Maren Jewellery

-At Maren Jewelery we always make sure that only synthetic diamonds are processed in our pieces of jewelry, which have at least a very good (very good) to excellent cut quality.
-We never compromise on the quality of our stones and carefully hand-cut each stone, large or small, to ensure optimal proportion and symmetry.
-This is how our high-quality products are made trinket, which sparkle sustainably and purely with full radiance.
+At Maren Jewellery, we always ensure that only synthetic diamonds with at least a very good to excellent cut quality are used in our jewellery pieces.
+We do not compromise on the quality of our stones and inspect every large and small stone, carefully cut by hand, for optimal proportion and symmetry.
+This is how our high-quality jewellery pieces are created, using carefully selected materials.

 From this blog post